 Backpackers carry only what they know they need or should have handy for the trip ahead.
 Space is limited.
 The more you pack, the heavier the load.

 Pick the right tool for the job.
 Take into consideration what your vendor’s team is using.
-Keep in mind, sometimes the tools included in a software package are just okay, not great.
-Don’t settle for okay if something better is available.
+Keep in mind that sometimes the tools included in a software package are just okay, not great.
+The core team must determine if included tools meet their needs or if separate tools are needed.

 Document storage.
+It is critical to define where all PM documents will be accessed throughout the project.
+This includes information shared with your vendor as well as internal staff documents.
 If you plan to store project documents in the project management (PM) tool, develop a plan to archive key documents.
-Another option is SharePoint Online.

-Project team communication tool.
-Find a lightweight chat tool with a good mobile option.
-We’ve seen clients have success with Slack, Microsoft Teams, Skype for Business, and the chat function within their PM tool.
-Pick and allow only one or two chat tools.
-If you have too many places for chat, information will get lost.
+Project team collaboration tool.
+Identify the tool that will be used to support the project.
+We’ve seen clients have success with Slack, Microsoft Teams, and the chat function within their PM tool.
+Pick and allow only one collaboration tools.
+If you have too many options in place, information will get lost.

 Project management tools.
 Many factors come into play when selecting PM tools.